Toumash/daily-status/README.md

 # DailyStatus!
-A Windows .NET Framework application telling you how much work you have to efficiently do today to be 100% full time from your contract (configurble).
+A Windows application telling you how much overtime you do have in the current month based on real-time data from Toggl.com

 ![](daily-status-demo.gif)